MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-offer.md

 ---
-title: Create an offer in Azure Stack Hub | Microsoft Docs
+title: Create an offer in Azure Stack Hub
 description: Learn how to create an offer for your users in Azure Stack Hub.
 author: bryanla